-Gregory Mark began his tenure as the dean of DePaul University College of Law in July 2011.
-A noted legal historian, Dean Mark has extensive experience in academia, administration and the professional world.
+Gregory Mark joined the College of Law in July 2011, serving as dean until July 2014.
+A noted legal historian, he has extensive experience in academia, administration and the professional world.

 JD, University of Chicago; MA, Harvard University; BA, Butler University